 During the summer the School offers numerous opportunities to students from Ca’ Foscari and from all over the world.
 The SIE Summer School is an experience of intensive study within a community where learning means sharing interests and knowledge among students and teachers, as well as stimulating curiosity and passions that are often left out of the usual daily academic life.

 Following a 10 year long tradition, the School organises joint programmes between Ca’ Foscari and Harvard University, Columbia University of New York, University of Ottawa, and the British Columbia Institute of Technology, among others, which offer numerous courses in the humanities, and social and environmental sciences, as well as a variety of extra-curricular activities.

-Students enrolled in the summer session have the possibility of taking part in a range of activities and events that allow them to get to experience the city of Venice, its lagoon, its history and architecture, its art and its culture, and can participate in the numerous cultural events organised by the University.
+Students enrolled in the Summer School have the possibility of taking part in a range of activities and events that allow them to get to experience the city of Venice, its lagoon, its history and architecture, its art and its culture, and can participate in the numerous cultural events organised by the University.

-The foundation year, or foundation term, offers courses in Italian language and culture, and the opportunity for prospective students to take additional preparatory courses for their future degree curricula at Ca’ Foscari or other higher education institutions.
+The foundation year offers courses in Italian language and culture, and the opportunity for prospective students to take additional preparatory courses for their future degree curricula at Ca’ Foscari or other higher education institutions.